Tashkent, Oʻzbekiston - Things to Do in Tashkent

 Top Things to Do in Tashkent

-Booking Tip: No advance booking needed.
-Visit early morning (8-10 AM) for the freshest produce and most active atmosphere.
-Bring cash in local currency (Uzbek som) and be prepared to bargain.
-Budget around $20-30 for souvenirs and snacks.
+Booking Tip: Visit early morning (8-10 AM) for the freshest produce and most active atmosphere.
+No advance booking needed, but bring cash in local currency (som).
+Consider hiring a local guide for $15-20 to help navigate and translate.

 Getting There